Description of original award (Fiscal Year 2016, $346,903)

 The Edward Byrne Memorial Justice Assistance Grant Program (JAG) allows states and units of local government, including tribes, to support a broad range of activities to prevent and control crime based on their own state and local needs and conditions.
 Grant funds can be used for state and local initiatives, technical assistance, training, personnel, equipment, supplies, contractual support, and information systems for criminal justice, including for any one or more of the following program areas: 1) law enforcement programs; 2) prosecution and court programs; 3) prevention and education programs; 4) corrections and community corrections programs; 5) drug treatment and enforcement programs; 6) planning, evaluation, and technology improvement programs; and 7) crime victim and witness programs (other than compensation).

-The disparate jurisdictions will utilize this JAG award to support law enforcement initiatives.
-Funds will be used to purchase Mobile Data Terminals and replace worn parts for Body Worn Cameras that include: replacement clips, mounted racks, controller and hat mounts and connection cables.
-The project goal is to increase essential law enforcement services.
+The disparate jurisdictions will utilize this Fiscal Year 2016 JAG award to support law enforcement initiatives.
+Funds will be used to purchase Mobile Data Terminals and computer software.
+The project goal is to enhance communication, data sharing and essential law enforcement services.
+NCA/NCF